allenai/OLMo/README_KempnerInstitute.md

 Now that we have the Conda environment ready, it's time to run OLMo.
 To do that, we need a config file to pass it to the training script to specify all OLMo configs and hyperparameters as well as a slurm script to submit the job on the HPC cluster.

 ### 2.1.
 Config file
- A config file has been provided in [configs/kempner_institute/7b_Olmo.yaml](configs/kempner_institute/7b_Olmo.yaml) which enables running of a 7b OLMo model training on 4 GPUs using the `c4` data which is tokenized by `t5-base` tokenizer.
-You can take this config file and may adjust its different hyperparameters based on your need.
+Two config files have been provided by which an OLMo model is trained on 4 GPUs using the `c4` data which is tokenized by `t5-base` tokenizer.
+You can take these config files and may adjust its different hyperparameters based on your need.
+These config files are as follows:
+* [configs/kempner_institute/7b_Olmo.yaml](configs/kempner_institute/7b_Olmo.yaml) which enables running of a 7b-parameter OLMo model on 4 H100 gpus on a single node using `FSDP`
+* [configs/kempner_institute/1b_Olmo.yaml](configs/kempner_institute/1b_Olmo.yaml) which enables running of a 1b-parameter OLMo model on 4 H100 gpus on a single node using `DDP`

 Note that you should at least modify the `wandb` section of the config file according to your `wandb` account and also setup your `wandb` account on the cluster if you haven't already.
 You may also simply comment out the `wandb` section on the config file if you dont wish to use `wandb` for logging.
 ```{code} bash